-While mostly considered as brown, moles come in different colors, including pink, red and flesh-colored.
+While mostly considered brown, moles come in different colors, including pink, red and flesh-colored.
 Most of the moles are just benign.
-However, it is essential to keep a keen eye on the changes that might indicate cancer growth.
+However, keeping a keen eye on the changes that might indicate cancer growth is essential.
 Here we discuss how to tell if a mole is cancerous.

 Types Of Moles

 Moles exist in three main types which include:

 Congenital moles are usually present at birth and affect one out of 100 babies, according to the American Osteopathic College of Dermatology (AOCD).
 They are generally flat, differ in color, and are not likely to become cancerous.

 Interestingly, Acquired moles refer to those moles that develop as one grows.
 Most of these are brown and are usually caused by sun damage.
 They are round in shape and do not change significantly even as you age.
 However, acquired moles can darken with age but will not necessarily turn into melanoma.

 Unlike the acquired and congenital nevi, atypical moles have a greater risk of becoming cancerous.
 AOCD estimates that one out of ten people in the United States has a minimum of one atypical nevus.

 This means closely monitoring the moles for any atypical features is essential.
 Taking part in monthly skin check-ups and annual full-body examinations by a skilled dermatologist is important for early melanoma and abnormal detection.

 These irregular moles can occur anywhere on the body.
 However, they are mostly on sun-exposed skin parts, including the shoulders and upper back.
 This, therefore, means that the risk of melanoma is usually greater on frequently sun-exposed skin like the upper back, neck, and head.